TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-features-recurrences-recurrencerule.md

 The first one takes two parameters:

+*
-            The first parameter is a __DateTime__ which indicates when the exception occurs.
+            The first parameter is a

+*
-            The second parameter is an __IAppointment__ instance.
-This is the exception appointment.
+            The second parameter is an

 When you want to add an exception to a recurrence you need to use this method.

 The second overload takes only one argument - a __DateTime__ parameter.
 The purpose of this overload is to add an exception by __removing__ a given occurrence from a recurrence.

-One possible scenario of adding an exception to a recurrence rule is shown in the next example:Create a new appointment.
+One possible scenario of adding an exception to a recurrence rule is shown in the next example:

+* Create a new appointment.

  __C#__